jpdarela/LuaEnv/README.md

 # Project Overview

-LuaEnv is a comprehensive Lua environment management system designed specifically for Windows developers using the Microsoft Visual C++ (MSVC) toolchain.
+LuaEnv is a Lua environment management system designed specifically for Windows developers using the Microsoft Visual C++ (MSVC) toolchain.
 The system provides automated installation, building, and configuration of Lua and LuaRocks while enabling management of multiple isolated environments.

 ## Architecture Components